 Alpaca may not be a mainstream livestock choice within American agriculture today and enjoy the recognition of traditional livestock, it is none the less federally recognized as livestock and continues to grow a national herd and develop.

-Headquartered in Lincoln, Neb., the Alpaca Owners Association, Inc. is a non-profit corporation that provides the world’s largest, internationally recognized alpaca pedigree registry, alpaca show system, judge training program, and an alpaca Expected Progeny Difference program.
-AOA facilitates alpaca education and marketing support to current and prospective alpaca owners throughout the world.
+Headquartered in Lincoln, Neb., the Alpaca Owners Association, Inc. is a non-profit corporation that provides the world’s largest, internationally recognized pedigree registry, alpaca show system, judge training program, and an Expected Progeny Difference program.
+AOA facilitates education and marketing support to current and prospective owners throughout the world.

-AOA’s primary purpose is to maintain an official DNA validated genealogical registry system, administer an alpaca show system, provide education about the operation of sustainable alpaca businesses, promote alpaca ownership and alpaca related products and encourage scientific research to the benefit of the alpaca industry.
+AOA’s primary purpose is to maintain an official DNA validated genealogical registry system, administer a show system, provide education about the operation of sustainable alpaca businesses, promote alpaca ownership and related products and encourage scientific research to the benefit of the industry.